MarkKoz/COSCI-836/README.md

 ### Tasks
 Prompt the user to input a string of 20 characters at most.
 No input validation is required.
-Validate the string to be a valid expression with the use of a `CStack`.
+Validate the string to be a valid expression with the use of a `Stack`.
 Once the whole expression is checked, notify the user of the validity of the expression.

 An expression is valid if: